laravel/nova-docs/1.0/customization/fields.md

 }
 ```

 This method receives several arguments.
-Of course, it receives the incoming HTTP request and the model that is being updated.
+The most important of which are the incoming HTTP request and the model that is being updated.
 The method also receives the `$requestAttribute`, which is the name of the incoming form field on the HTTP request.
 Additionally, it receives the `$attribute`, which is the name of the model attribute the field's value should be placed in.

 ### Assets